sopra-steria-norge/trondheim-cloud-community/terraform-intro/agenda.md

 - Understanding Terraform state management
 - Interactive: Demonstration and hands-on practice of initializing and running a Terraform project

+### Hands-on exercises

+1. Install Terraform.
+2. Install Azure CLI.
+3. Create a directory for your Terraform project.
+4. Initialize your Terraform project.
+5. Write an HCL block that defines an Azure resource group named "myResourceGroup" with the location set to "norwayeast".
+6. Write an HCL block that creates an Azure storage account with the following properties:
+   - Name: "mystorageaccount"
+   - Resource group: "myResourceGroup"
+   - Location: "norwayeast"
+   - Account kind: "StorageV2"
+   - Access tier: "Hot"
+   - Replication type: "LRS"
+   - Note that the storage account name needs to be globally unique.
+Bonus points if you find a different method than adding your own initials.
+Hint: look at the `random_string` resource.
+7. Create an HCL variable named "vm_count" and set its value to 3.
+Use interpolation to define a resource block that creates an Azure virtual machine with a count equal to the value of "vm_count".
+Each virtual machine should have a unique name and use the same image and size.
+8. Define an HCL module named "network" that takes input variables "subnet_name" and "vnet_name".
+Within the module, create an Azure virtual network with the provided name and a subnet with the provided name.

 ## Session 4: Terraform Providers (1 hour)

 - Overview of Terraform providers and their role